lunanfoldomics/evoscope/README.md

 *Example of the Evoscope high-resolution interactive viewer for navigating simulation frames and inspecting multicellular spatial organization.*

+ASCII snapshots remain particularly useful for interpreting cluster identities and domain boundaries, whereas the high-resolution viewer is more useful for visual exploration and figure generation.
+---

 ## Multi-run aggregation

 Evoscope also supports aggregation across multiple independent simulation seeds.